Researchers identify proteins that could predict liver transplant rejection

-Northwestern scientists have discovered families of proteins in the body that could potentially predict which patients may reject a new organ transplant, helping inform decisions about care.
+Northwestern University scientist have discovered families of proteins in the body that could potentially predict which patients may reject a new organ transplant, helping inform decisions about care.

 The advancement marks the beginning of a new era for more precise study of proteins in specific cells.